Moving plates of Earth's crust cause massive alterations to the landscape. The three biggest effects of plate tectonics are:

 Notice that slope.
 What that means is that each number is 10x as strong as the previous number!

-The third effect of tectonic movements is mountain formation.
 There are three processes that create mountains.
 They are convergent collisions of continents, volcano production, and dome mountains.

 Continent collision: